wuxc/pywin32doc/md/win32evtlog.md

   - [NotifyChangeEventLog](win32evtlog.md#win32evtlognotifychangeeventlog)

-    Lets an application receive notification when an event is written to the event log file specified by the hEventLog parameter.
-When the event is written to the event log file, the function causes the event object specified by the hEvent parameter to become signaled.&nbsp;
+    Lets an application receive notification when an event is written to the event log file specified by the hEventLog parameter\.
+When the event is written to the event log file, the function causes the event object specified by the hEvent parameter to become signaled\.&nbsp;

   - [GetNumberOfEventLogRecords](win32evtlog.md#win32evtloggetnumberofeventlogrecords)

-    Returns the number of event log records.&nbsp;
+    Returns the number of event log records\.&nbsp;

   - [GetOldestEventLogRecord](win32evtlog.md#win32evtloggetoldesteventlogrecord)

-    Returns the number of event log records.&nbsp;
+    Returns the number of event log records\.&nbsp;

   - [OpenEventLog](win32evtlog.md#win32evtlogopeneventlog)

-    Opens an event log.&nbsp;
+    Opens an event log\.&nbsp;

   - [RegisterEventSource](win32evtlog.md#win32evtlogregistereventsource)